yudduy/cs278-bnoc/doc/FIREBASE.md

 2. Create composite indexes for complex queries
 3. Optimize storage rules to minimize validation checks
 4. Use batched writes for updating multiple documents
-5. Consider using Firestore server timestamps for consistency
+5. Consider using Firestore's atomic operations (arrayUnion, arrayRemove, increment) for concurrency safety
+6. Use transactions for operations that need to be atomic
-6. Implement client-side image caching via expo-image for better performance
+7. Implement client-side image caching via expo-image for better performance
-7. Compress images before upload to reduce storage usage and improve load times
+8. Compress images before upload to reduce storage usage and improve load times
-8. Use proper error handling for all Firebase operations
+9. Use proper error handling for all Firebase operations